Deliciously Low FODMAP

 Directions

-(1) Prepare: Melt the butter, chop the raisins (if using), and zest the orange.
+(1) Prepare: Melt the butter, chop the currants or raisins, and zest the orange.

 (2) Combine dry ingredients: Put flour, salt, baking powder, sugar, cinnamon, cardamom, and allspice in a medium mixing bowl and whisk to combine.